Sheikh Russel KC

-Sheikh Russel KC is a professional football club based in Dhaka, Bangladesh, currently playing in the Bangladesh Premier League.
-The club has won the Federation Cup in 2012, which was their first major title.
-They also won their maiden Bangladesh Premier League title in the season 2012–13.
+Sheikh Russel KC (Bengali: শেখ রাসেল ক্রীড়া চক্র) is a professional football club based in Dhaka, Bangladesh.
+Founded in 1995, the club currently competes in the Bangladesh Premier League.
+They won Federation Cup in 2012, which is club's first major title.
+The club also won their maiden Bangladesh Premier League title in the season 2012–13.
 Sayem Sobhan Anvir, managing director of Bashundhara Group, is the chairman of Sheikh Russel KC.
+The club was based at the Sylhet District Stadium until 2021 when they moved to their present home venue, the Bashundhara Kings Arena.

 History

 Emergence

 Sheikh Russel Krira Chakra was established in 1995 and named after Sheikh Russel, son of former President of Bangladesh Sheikh Mujibur Rahman.
-The founder was Shahjahan Kabir, and striker Shofiqur Rahman Titu was appointed as the teams first ever captain in 1996.
+The founder was Shahjahan Kabir, and striker Shofiqur Rahman Titu was appointed as the team's first ever captain in 1996.
 The club started its journey in 1996 with the Pioneer Football League.
 Then in 1998 the team became runners-up in the Dhaka Third Division and were promoted to the Dhaka Second Division, under the coaching of Wazed Gazi.

 In 2002, Sheikh Russel KC became runners-up in the Dhaka First Division (second Tier).
 In their first appearance in top-flight football in 2003–04 season, Sheikh Russel stunned traditional powerhouses like Abahani, Mohammedan and Muktijoddha Sangsad to finish second in the top-tier at the time, the Premier Division Football League.
 Since then, despite playing in the country's first professional top-tier league, the Bangladesh Premier League regularly, Sheikh Russel did not get the expected success until the start of the next decade.